cs3216/cs3216.github.io/coursework/mobile/index.md

 connectivity.

 <div class="box">
-  <strong class="milestone-counter">Milestone 10:</strong> Implement and explain how you will
+  <strong class="milestone-counter">Milestone 9:</strong> Implement and briefly describe the
-  keep your client synchronised with the server if your application is being used offline.
+  offline functionality of your application.
+Explain why the offline functionality of your application fits users' expectations.
+Implement and explain how you will keep your client synchronised with the server if your application is being used offline.
 Elaborate on the cases you have taken into consideration and how they will be handled.
 </div>

 ### Communicating with the Server